I am a quantum chemist with expertise in quantum mechanics, linear algebra,

 algorithm

-that can be implemented on bosonic quantum oscillators coupled to qubits
+that can be implemented using bosonic quantum oscillators coupled to qubits.

 I have a Ph.D. in Chemistry from